 At the start of any race, some people explode out the gates with seemingly unlimited motivation.
-The same thing usually happens around New Year’s Day, when droves of people decide to get into their best shape possible and pack the gyms.
+The same thing usually happens around New Year’s Day.
+Droves of people set their goals for the new year, and pack the gyms.

 With the passing of time, however, things begin to change.

-Those same people who started the race off with reckless abandon usually get picked off through injury and exhaustion—and end up quitting altogether.
+Those same people who start a race with reckless abandon seldom finish.
+Instead, injury and exhaustion causes them to quit early.
 Similarly, most gym-goers won’t end up making it past February and will table their aspirations for the following year.

 Whether you’re running a marathon or making regular trips to the gym to reach your fitness goals, here are 3 ways to stay motivated.

 Motivation comes and goes.
-When you focus on building effective habits and routines, however, you are able to get things done even when you don’t feel like it.
+Focus on building effective habits and routines, and you will get things done.
+This is true even when you don’t feel like it.
 Small is the new big!
-Huge goals can seem unattainable at first, but after you break them down into smaller, devourable actions that you can be consistent with, that’s when the magic happens!
+Huge goals can seem unattainable until you break them down into smaller, devourable actions.
+Then, you can be consistent, and that’s when the magic happens!

-One of my favorite books (definitely one of the most comprehensive pieces on the topic of habit building) is James Clear’s Atomic Habits.
+One of my favorite books is James Clear’s Atomic Habits.
+This book is definitely one of the most comprehensive pieces on the topic of habit building.
 If you read one book this year, this needs to be it.
-We are the sum of our daily habits, and if you are trying to transform your body, there are a lot of factors that will dictate your results that extend outside of the gym.
-If you are truly on the hunt to take your health and fitness to the next level, purchase this book here.
+We are the sum of our daily habits.
+If you are trying to transform your body, there are a lot of factors that will dictate your results.
+These variables extend outside of the gym.
+So, if you are truly on the hunt to take your health and fitness goals to the next level, purchase this book here.